commonhaus/foundation/bylaws/3-cf-council.md

 ### Decision-Making Process

-- **Consensus-Based Approach:** The CFC strives to make decisions based on consensus, adhering to the Lazy Consensus model outlined in [General Decision Making](#general-decision-making).
+- **Consensus-Based Approach:** The CFC strives to make decisions based on consensus, adhering to the Lazy Consensus model outlined in [General Decision Making][consensus].
 This approach emphasizes collective agreement and accommodates diverse viewpoints.
 - **Voting as a Last Resort:** If a consensus cannot be reached, the CFC resorts to voting.
 Decisions are then made by a simple majority of the voting CFC members present unless a supermajority is required.
 - **Supermajority Requirement:** Certain critical decisions require a supermajority vote.
 A supermajority is defined as at least two-thirds of the total number of CFC members.